OctopusDeploy/blog/blog/2019-03/autoapprove-database-deployments/index.md

 ![](autoapprove-runcondition.png)

-This release has changes which need to be reviewed.
-The manual intervention step only runs in staging and production.
-The process skipped the manual intervention step when it deployed to Development and Testing.
-When the release is deployed to staging the manual intervention step will be triggered.
+Alright, let's test this.
+I created a release which has changes which need to be reviewed.
+The manual intervention step didn't fire when going to development or testing, but it does fire when it goes to staging.

 ![](autoapprove-foundscripts.png)

-The next time this release is deployed to staging, there are no changes which require a DBA to review.
+As another test, I redeployed the same release to staging.
+DBUp sees that all the scripts have been run.
+There is nothing to approve.
 The manual intervention step is skipped.

 ![](autoapprove-scriptslookgood.png)